-This Pesto Recipe Without Nuts features nutrient-rich pumpkin seeds for a creamy, satisfying texture—no oil or nuts needed.
-Bursting with fresh, vibrant flavor, it’s perfect for pasta, salads, grain bowls, or even stirred into soups.
-Created by a Registered Dietitian Nutritionist for a wholesome, allergy-friendly twist on the classic.
+This Pesto is oil-free and nut-free.
+It's light, flavorful, and features nutrient-rich pumpkin seeds for a creamy, satisfying texture.
+Bursting with fresh, vibrant flavor, it's perfect for pasta, salads, grain bowls, or even stirred into soups.
+A wholesome, allergy-friendly twist on the classic.

-This Pesto Without Nuts is meal prep-friendly and freezer-friendly, making it a convenient option for busy weeks.
-You can make it ahead of time and store it in the fridge or freezer for easy use in various dishes.
-While it’s oil-free by default, you can add olive oil if you prefer a richer texture.
-The secret ingredient—tomato—adds a hint of umami that takes the flavor to the next level.
-Healthy, versatile, and truly delicious, it’s a game-changer for your kitchen!
+Meal prep-friendly and freezer-friendly.
+Make it ahead of time and store it in the fridge or freezer for easy use in various dishes.
+The secret ingredient-tomato-adds a hint of umami that takes the flavor to the next level.

 Jump to: